JetBrains/kotlin/spec-docs/annotation-options.md

 It makes a lot of sense to make `RUNTIME` the default retention.

 Since `RetentionPolicy.CLASS` is not a good fit for Kotlin that has functions outside any class, it's better to have `BINARY` instead.
-Also, we could have use `java.lang.annotation.RetentionPolicy` anyways, since it's platform-specific.
+Also, we could not use `java.lang.annotation.RetentionPolicy` anyways, since it's platform-specific.
 Thus, we need to have our own enum:

 ``` kotlin
 package kotlin